AdobeDocs/certification.en/help/certifications/aem/aem-p-foundations.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you are application developer with a minimum of 12 months experience working with the AEM Platform, able to perform advanced component development, have a deep understanding of the MVC framework, aware of frameworks and libraries in AEM.
-If you have an understanding of the AEM development life cycle.
-Additionally, candidates should be familiar with the following technologies and environments:
+If you are an application developer with a minimum of 12 months experience working with the AEM Platform and have:

+* The ability to perform advanced component development
+* A deep understanding of the MVC framework
+* The awarenes of frameworks and libraries in AEM
+* An understanding of the AEM development life cycle

+ Additionally, if you're familiar with the following technologies and environments:

 * Maven
 * Git